n3rdkeller/n3twork/server/README.md

 - [servlet](#servlet)
     -
 - [API](#n3twork-api-quick-reference)

+## Introduction
 We used `eclipse` to generate a `n3.war` we deployed on our Tomcat 8 Server.

-The Server is seperated into two parts, as is indicated by the directory structure: classes, which contains the classes, whose objects are used, and servlet, which contains classes of the REST API.
+The server is seperated into two parts, as is indicated by the directory structure: classes, which contains the classes, whose objects are used, and servlet, which contains classes of the REST API.

 ## classes
+### User
+The user class is central to n3twork, which is to be expected from a social network.
+Most of the db queries are found here.
 ## n3twork API Quick Reference
 - [POST /login](#login)
 - [POST /logout](#logout)